wharfkit/docs/antelope/Int.md

 const integer = UInt64.from(12345678)
 ```

-All `Int` types interally will use instance of BN.js, which which can be accessed as the `.value` property.
+All `Int` types internally will use instance of BN.js, which which can be accessed as the `.value` property.

 ```ts
 const integer = UInt64.from(12345678)